AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

     * **[!UICONTROL Split Segment]** - You can divide a single segment into two equally timed segments.
 If there are product thumbnails already assigned to the segment, the thumbnails are combined into the left segment.

-      On the timeline, tap a segment you want to divide in half, then tap **[!UICONTROL Split Segment]** on the toolbar.
+      On the timeline, select a segment you want to divide in half, then select **[!UICONTROL Split Segment]** on the toolbar.

       Selecting two or more segments disables the **[!UICONTROL Split Segment]** feature.